Benjamin (“Ben”) T. Benumof is the Founder of GEO-LAW.COM and is Special Counsel to Krause Kalfayan Benink & Slavens, LLP in San Diego, California.

-From investigating catastrophic landslides in California and active lava flows in Hawaii, to surveying for priceless ancient artifacts off the coast of Costa Rica and Peru, to litigating complex land use, water law, construction, real estate, and environmental matters in State and Federal court, Ben has always been very passionate about his work.
+From investigating catastrophic landslides and coastal erosion in California, to mapping and mitigating active lava flows in Hawaii, to surveying for priceless ancient artifacts off the coasts of Costa Rica and Peru, to litigating complex land use, water law, and Proposition 218 matters in State and Federal court, Dr. Benumof has always been very passionate about his work.

 You can learn more about Ben and his “GEO-LAW” practice at: WWW.GEO-LAW.COM